 The state-mandated universal hearing program screens for potential hearing impairment, enabling treatment to begin as early as possible

 The hospital requires that mothers designate a pediatrician or family medicine physician to care for their newborn before delivery.
-If no physician has been listed one will be assigned to you.
-If you'd like more information about Abington Memorial Hospital's staff of pediatricians or family medicine physicians, call our Physician Referral Service at 215-481-MEDI.
+If no physician has been listed, one will be assigned to you.
+If you'd like more information about Abington Hospital – Jefferson Health's staff of pediatricians or family medicine physicians, call our Physician Referral Service at 215-481-MEDI.